 - NOT-OD-20-121: NOSI: Limited Competition for Emergency Competitive Revisions for Community-Engaged Research on COVID-19 Testing among Underserved and/or Vulnerable Populations

-- NIH Information on COVID-19 Research and Activities
+- NIH provides up-to-date information on COVID-19 research and activities.

-- NIH’s Rapid Acceleration of Diagnostics (RADx) initiative (includes details on RADx TECH and RADx-UP programs)
+- NIH’s Rapid Acceleration of Diagnostics (RADx) webpage includes details on the RADx Tech and RADx-UP programs.

-- Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) Initiative
+- Overview of the Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) initiative.

-- https://www.coronavirus.gov/ provides information about COVID-19 symptoms, diagnoses, and treatments
+- The Coronavirus.gov website provides information about COVID-19 symptoms, diagnoses, and treatments.